 As consumers, we trust that the products we use every day will not jeopardize our safety.
 However, some products are released to market with dangerous defects, often resulting in serious bodily injury.
 While there are numerous types of product defects, they generally fall into one of three categories: (1) manufacturing defects, (2) design defects, and (3) misleading or inadequate marketing.
 If you have been injured by a defective product, Bertram & Graf, L.L.C. is here to help.
-Our Kansas City product liability attorneys can help you understand if you have a claim, what type of case you have, and how to overcome the legal obstacles which may lie ahead.
+Our Kansas City product liability lawyers can help you understand if you have a claim, what type of case you have, and how to overcome the legal obstacles which may lie ahead.
 Below, we look at these three types of claims in more detail.

-When you need attorneys with substantial experience and proven track record of success, do not hesitate to give our firm a call.
-From reviewing your case and gathering evidence to pursing litigation should the need arise; our Kansas City product attorneys are ready to fight for the justice you deserve.
+When you need a Kansas City Product Liability Attorney with substantial experience and proven track record of success, do not hesitate to give our firm a call.
+From reviewing your case and gathering evidence to pursing litigation, our Kansas City product attorneys are ready to fight for the justice you deserve.

 Call (888) 398-2277 and speak to our attorneys about your legal options.